davelevine/portfolio/data/posts/aws-certified-solutions-architect.md

 ## Reflection

 I needed to do this because I'm hopeful it will help me in my career.
-I also needed to do this for me, as a validation of the skill-set I know that I have.
+I also needed to do this for me, as a validation of the skill set I know that I have.
 It's one thing to work on my homelab and do things here and there, but it's another to learn all about cloud architecture.

 I won't stop with just this exam.
 I plan on fulfilling the entire “Junior AWS Cloud Engineer — Entry Level” learning path on Linux Academy.
 As of the time of this writing, I'm 32% of the way through it.